 How to Safely Store Winter and Holiday Decor

 Now that the holidays are over, the first task on your to-do list is storing your winter home decor.
-As experts on personal storage and living room organization, we’ve put together a few tips that will make the packing process easier and save you headaches along the way.
+As experts on personal storage and living room organization, we’ve put together 14 tips on storing Christmas, Hanukkah and Kwanzaa decorations that will make the packing process easier and save you headaches along the way.
 Best of all, you’ll keep your decorations in prime condition for next year — no broken baubles, menorahs or Mishumaa Sabas in sight.

 To avoid accidentally crushing your wreaths, it’s best not to store them in a bin or box.
 Instead, hang them up in your closet on a hanger.
 We recommend you cover it in a trash bag or dry cleaning bag to keep the elements — and insects — at bay.